 Who will manage the food forests?

-If, hopefully and eventually, we have many immature food forests needing care in one year, we will train and utilize volunteers including board members and passionate citizens.
-Training citizens of Sioux Falls to care for food forests will be an important educational function that will help further our mission to teach about sustainable food growing.
+If, hopefully and eventually, we have many immature food forests needing care in one year, we will train and utilize passionate staff and volunteers.
+Training citizens to care for food forests will be an important educational function that will help further our mission to teach about sustainable food growing.

 What about winter?

 Our food system has evolved along with fossil fuel usage.
 We are accustomed to having any and all food types available throughout the year.
-There still will be food available all year from all the formats we currently use, and Project Food Forest does not foresee being able to provide all of the food needed by all of the hungry in the city.
+There still will be food available all year from all the formats we currently use, and Project Food Forest does not foresee being able to provide all of the food needed by all of the hungry in the cities we serve.

 Another option, especially for greens, is season extension.
 Cold frames in particular are small and non-invasive to the landscape and to the eye.

 How big does a food forest need to be?